-And gay and lesbian and transgender individuals who are single should do all they can to protect themselves.
-Even with the US Supreme Court decision, there is a long way ahead before full equality is here.
+Gay and lesbian, or transgender individuals who are single should do all they can to protect themselves.
+Even with the US Supreme Court decision, there is a long way before full equality is here.
 This means members of the LGBTQA community are smart to protect themselves, challenge unfair treatment when warranted, and to take advantage of any beneficial laws or regulations or constitutional protections.
 Some have said individuals in the community are only a tweet away from full second class status–so it is critical to do all you can within existing law, and old law, as well as new law, to protect yourself.

 Others might need to challenge denial of medical care, or petition the court for name changes.
-And sometimes folks need to wrestle with government agencies or big companies, for one reason or another.
+Sometimes folks need to wrestle with government agencies or big companies, for one reason or another.

 Bradley Vauter, J.D., has consulted with, and helped, scores and scores of individuals with these sorts of matters since he became an attorney.
 He can help you too.